 - achieving a required total number of high school credits.

 NOTE: The minimum number of credits is between 28 and 30, depending on the year of high school completion / graduation.
-In April 2007, the provincial Department of Education "mandated two new Physical Education/Health Education (PE/HE) courses at grades 11 and 12 as a result of recommendations flowing from the Healthy Kids, Healthy Futures Task Force Report.
+In April 2007, the provincial Department of Education mandated two new Physical Education/Health Education (PE/HE) courses at grades 11 and 12 as recommended in the Healthy Kids, Healthy Futures Task Force Report.
 This change brings Manitoba Senior Years graduation requirements to 30 credits for those students graduating in 2009/2010 and beyond.
 Changes to the graduation credit requirements for the Senior Years have been phased in over the course of three school years: